-Staging Area 5 (SA5): SA5 is located in the open area approximately a half-mile from the gate.
+Staging Area 5 (SA5): SA5 is the Manitou Springs property located in the gated open dirt area approximately a half-mile from the gate.
 This area is large enough to ensure resident safety in the event complete evacuation out of the gate cannot be accomplished.
 A Checkpoint may be established at this location as required otherwise residents will continue to the gate to complete Crystal Park evacuation.